The simplest of the three tax forms you can use to file your federal income taxes is the IRS 1040EZ form.

 The next section, payments, credits and tax, is where you list tax payments you have already made through employer withholding or making estimated tax payments.
 If you had federal tax withheld from your paycheck, your employer will issue you a W-2 reporting the total amount withheld.

-If you are eligible to claim the earned income credit, you can claim it in this section.
+If you are eligible for the earned income credit, you can claim it in this section.
 However, these are the only two tax credits you can claim when filing on Form 1040EZ.
-You then add up all of your payments and credits before calculating the amount of tax you owe on your taxable income.
+You then add up all of your payments and credits before calculating the tax on your taxable income.
 Use the tax tables in the instructions to find the amount of tax you owe for your filing status and taxable income.

 TurboTax will automatically determine which credits you can claim and apply the right tax tables, etc. You’ll just need to answer some simple questions.

 Calculating refunds and amounts due

 If your total tax payments and credits exceed the calculated tax on your income, then you have overpaid and are entitled to a refund.
-When you calculate a refund, you no longer have to wait for a paper check to arrive; you can enter your bank information and have it direct deposited.
-If you’ve underpaid, then you need to include a payment for the remaining balance with your tax return.
+When you calculate a refund, you can enter your bank information and have it direct deposited.
+If you’ve underpaid, then you need to make a payment for the remaining balance.
 You can find directions on how to pay your balance in the instructions for Form 1040EZ.

 Again, TurboTax will do these calculations for you and tell you how big a refund you're getting, or how much you’ll owe.